ValerieDier/multivariate_timeseries_forecasting_dengue/README.md

 from the author's website, with a few adaptations made as necessary.

 ChatGPT enabled much faster automation of plotting, as well as merging of variable names to nameless features when model outputs were shorn of their human-friendly details.
 Troubleshooting was also aided by prompting and careful review of suggestions.
+I learned from it, and it learned from me.
+Its help with syntax and functions I'd never heard of allows for energy and time to be redirected to analysis, critical review, and a broader systems-view on modelling methodology and operationalization.

 Professors from my university years provided the canvas for my interest in system identification.

-The advent of large-scale but more importantly, *regular and frequent* collection of data supplies the possibility of predicting any number of events that, given adequate notice, can be handled more smoothly than with little or no preparation.
-The real challenge is in balancing these possibilities against the risks of poor forecasting and the potential for irresponsible collection, storage and use of data.
+The advent of large-scale, but more importantly, *regular and frequent* collection of data supplies the possibility of predicting any number of events that, given adequate notice, can be handled more smoothly than with little or no preparation.
+The real challenge is in balancing these possibilities against the risks of poor forecasting and the potential for irresponsible collection, storage, and use of data.